The Camden 28: Informant

-One group member, Bob Hardy, was opposed to the war but was also secretly opposed to the group's plans to break the law with this action.
+Bob Hardy was opposed to the war but was also secretly opposed to the group's plans to break the law with this action.
 Feeling torn between loyalty to his friends in the group and his strict law-and-order personal philosophy, Hardy approached the local FBI with his concerns.
 The FBI encouraged Hardy to remain with the group so that he could pass along information about their activities.
 Hardy agreed to become an informant, allegedly only after receiving assurances from his FBI handlers that none of the group would ever spend any time in jail for the raid against the draft board.
-The FBI agreed to finance much of Hardy's role within the group.
+Hardy claimed that the FBI had financed a significant portion of Hardy's role within the group, providing details of building plans, break-in methods and the funding for the vehicles and equipment used in the raid.

-As an FBI informant, Hardy became heavily involved with the group from a planning and training perspective.
-As he was a hands-on carpenter and handyman, he helped devise the plan whereby the group could break into the Federal office building within which the draft board was located.
+As an FBI informant, Hardy, a carpenter by trade, became heavily involved with the group from a planning and training perspective.
 He supplied tools (mostly paid for by the FBI), expertise and training.
 Ladders would be used, windows would be cut with glass cutters, alarms would be bypassed, etc. Two-way radios were supplied by the FBI so that the activists could better communicate and coordinate their actions when the raid was to finally occur.

+Hardy also attempted to provide Kevin Forsyth with a gun.

 Raid

-The raid was planned for the early hours of Sunday, August 22, 1971.
-With the activists all in their positions the raid commenced.
-Unknown to the activists, the raid was being carefully monitored and documented from the shadows by more than 40 FBI agents.
-The FBI agents held back and watched as the activists broke into the draft board office and commenced destroying and bagging thousands of draft-related documents.
-After a significant amount of time passed during which thousands of documents had been handled, the hidden FBI agents were ordered to spring into action and arrest everyone involved.
-Those arrested, including two Catholic priests and a Protestant minister, became known as the Camden 28.
+As planned, the raid took place in the early hours of Sunday, August 22, 1971, with all of the activists in their positions as the raid commenced.
+Unknown to the activists, the raid was being monitored and documented by more than 40 FBI agents, who held back and watched as the activists broke into the draft board office and commenced destroying thousands of draft-related documents, with a focus on the records of individuals with draft status 1-A, which would make them fully eligible for military service.
+After enough time passed, the hidden FBI agents arrested everyone involved.
+Those arrested, including four Catholic priests and a Lutheran minister, became known as the Camden 28.
 The fact that Bob Hardy had betrayed the activists became readily apparent as the night wore on.